And why closing the feedback loop is crucial to enabling both

-The IDFA is a great tool that enables the App Store economy to flourish.
+The IDFA is a great tool that enables the app store economy to flourish.
 On the other hand, it introduces privacy concerns, as it can be used in various ways, some of which could potentially harm user privacy.
-The IDFA is not inherently “bad” or “good” for users.
-It depends on how they’re used.
+The IDFA is not inherently “bad” or “good” for users, and depends entirely on how it’s used.

 IDFA risks (the “bad”)